111 St (7)

 About the project

-Set within the elevated station’s platform windscreen, artwork on the Manhattan-bound platform includes iconic imagery from the 1964-65 World’s Fair including the Unisphere, the sculpture Rocket Thrower from the Hall of Astronauts, and the twin circular platforms of the New York State Pavilion.
-The Queens-bound platform, the composition includes the New York Hall of Science and the Queens Theatre.
-Each of these landmarks is framed by a detailed lattice of flora and fauna, referencing the natural environment of nearly Flushing Meadows Corona Park.
-The interplay between the organic shapes architectural forms highlights the ways in which nature has continued to flourish within the urban ecosystem, in much the same way that city residents from all over the world have learned to build lives and find joy in their communities.
+Set within the elevated station’s platform windscreen, the artwork on the Manhattan-bound platform includes the iconic Unisphere, the sculpture Rocket Thrower in the park’s Hall of Astronauts area, and the familiar twin circular platforms of the New York State Pavilion from the 1964-65 World’s Fair.
+On the Queens-bound platform, Gallotta highlights another circular structure from the New York State Pavilion, the New York Hall of Science, and the Queens Theatre.
+He envelopes each of these popular buildings and monuments within a lush lattice of flora and fauna, evoking the park’s plentiful foliage and active animal life.
 As sunlight shifts throughout the day, the panels offer changing visual perspectives for riders moving through the station.
+The way in which these lively organic shapes surround and intersect between the architectural forms highlights the ways in which nature has continued to flourish within the urban ecosystem, in much the same way that city residents from all over world have learned to survive and find joy in their communities.

 About the artist